zaid-devel/Learning_React/01/Readme.md

 _| Step 2: Create a ProductList Component_
     1. Create a new file called ProductList.jsx.
     2. inside this file, create a functional component called ProductList.
-3. Create a products array with the dollowing objects, where each object represents a product with id, name, and price:
+    3. Create a products array with the following objects, where each object represents a product with id, name, and price:

     const product = [
         {id: 1, name: 'Phone', price: '$600'},